Mixaill/galaxy-integration-wargaming/README.md

 ## Changelog

 * v.
+0.7.0
+   * implemented receiving friends list
+   * implemented receiving user info
+   * improved error handling when servers are not responsible
+   * fixed error on retrieving WGC settings when WGC is not installed

+* v.
 0.6.0
    * Implemented ability to install games.
 Ability to install games is implemented.
 Now this integration implements a minimal set of functions for everyday use!
    * Implemented login via OTP backup codes